lypeer/GoogleClock/README.md

 #GoogleClock

 An imitation of the clock in Google I/O 2016 .
 Almost all of the animations and images in it are made by the SVG , so this library may be a wonderful material to learn the SVG's usage in Android .
-Chinese ERADME is **[here](https://github.com/lypeer/GoogleClock/blob/master/README-CN.md)** .
+Chinese README is **[here](https://github.com/lypeer/GoogleClock/blob/master/README-CN.md)** .

 ##show